lzd19981105/Falcon/README.md

 <details>
   <summary>Datasets preperation (click to expand)</summary>

-Download Falcon_SFT dataset which can be found in [here](https://www.modelscope.cn/datasets/TianHuiLab/FCD-78M).
-Then, unzip and place/link the dataset at the root path of this repo.
+Unzip and place/link the dataset at the root path of this repo.
 The directory structure should be as follows:
 ```bash
 |-FCD
 |----json_train_taskall